 - Second, to current and dissociated members in proportion to their contributions.

-Once the LLCs members have received their distributions, it is almost time to file the Florida LLC articles of dissolution.
+Once the LLC members have received their distributions, it is almost time to file the Florida LLC articles of dissolution.

 4. Wrap up Any Out-of-State Business Registrations (If Necessary)